pepkit/looper/docs/pipestat.md

 ## Usage

 The `PipestatManager` constructor attributes mentioned in the previous section are sourced from either sample or project attributes, depending on the looper command executed (`looper run`, `looper runp` etc.).
+One of the attributes can be used to specify the source of [pipestat configuration file](http://pipestat.databio.org/en/latest/config/), which is the other way of configuring pipestat.

-The *names* of the attributes can be configured in the PEP configuration file.
+The *names* of the attributes can be adjusted in the PEP configuration file.
 Let's take a pipestat namespace as an example: by default the value for the namespace is taken from `Sample.sample_name` but can be changed with `looper.pipestat.sample.namespace_attribute` in the PEP configuration file, like so:

 ```yaml
 looper: